Coventry Colliery: Transport

 Originally, the colliery had its own branch from the Coventry Canal.

-But the large amounts of spoil created, and the reduction in shipping charges associated with building materials, necessitated the building of a temporary 2 mi private railway, which connected with the LNWR's Coventry to Nuneaton Line at Three Spires Junction near Foleshill.
+But the large amounts of spoil created, and the reduction in shipping charges associated with building materials, necessitated the building of a temporary 2 mi private railway, which connected with the London & North Western Railway's Coventry to Nuneaton Line at Three Spires Junction near Foleshill.
 In 1919, with the return of the men from the First World War, production increased.
 The line was hence rebuilt as double track with extensive sidings adjacent to Three Spires Junction, and formally used for the distribution of extracted coal.